 Now, the nice thing about a too-little Critter is that you can ignore him, over-look him, pretend that he’s not around.
 You can walk right past him and go on with whatever business you are about.
 But what do you do with a much-too-large Critter?
 How do you ignore a huge, gigantic, tremendously-bigger-than-anything-you-have-ever-seen Critter?
 There is only one thing to do about a Critter fitting that description.
 You H-I-D-E!!!

 And that’s just what all the Critters did.
 They HID!
-Quivering and shaking, behind the trees and rocks, in hole, and caves, and cellars, under beds, and blankets, and tables.
+Quivering and shaking, behind the trees and rocks, in holes, and caves, and cellars, under beds, and blankets, and tables.
 Whenever the Big Critter came near (and you could always tell when he was near because the earth shook with every step he took) everyone would zip into hiding and stay there until long after he had gone.

 The varmints and the creatures took special pleasure in seeing the Critters run for cover.
 To be sure, they continued to hide themselves—because the Big Critter was a terrifying sight to behold.
 But in the dim light of their hiding places they would grin at one another and enjoy the turn of events which placed them on an equal level with all the other Critters.